zhgzhg/Geany-JSON-Prettifier/README.md

 Other notes
 -----------

-Attention MacOS users - this plugin will work with the manually installed and compiled Geany editor from source code.
+Attention macOS users - this plugin will work with the manually installed and compiled Geany editor from source code.
 It will not work with the version installed from dmg files.
+When installing the plugin make sure to use the install/uninstall commands.

 Other Useful Plugins
 --------------------